preetisawant/runtimes/nodejs/updates.md

 {: #latest_updates}

 A list of the latest updates in the sdk-for-nodejs buildpack.

+## November 9, 2018: Updated Node.js buildpack v3.23

+**Important:** Beginning with this buildpack, the SDK for Node.js buildpack no longer includes Application Management or the version 4.x runtime.
+With the removal of the 4.x runtime, the OpenSSL FIPS module is no longer available.

+The SDK for Node.js buildpack v3.23 is now based on the community buildpack v1.6.32 and fixes an issue with having more than one dynatrace service bound to an application.

+The SDK for Node.js buildpack v3.23 provides Node.js community versions 6.14.3, 6.14.4, 8.11.3 and 8.11.4.
+The default is latest 6.x, so it is currently 6.14.4.

 ## September 7, 2018: Updated Node.js buildpack v3.22
 {:#fips-deprecation}